GoAskAway/rill/docs/PRODUCTION_GUIDE.md

 ## 1. Runtime hardening

 - Require whitelist
   - Pass `requireWhitelist` in EngineOptions when creating Engine.
-Only these modules can be `require()`ed by the plugin bundle.
+Only these modules can be `require()`ed by the guest bundle.
   - Default whitelist: `react`, `react-native`, `react/jsx-runtime`, `rill/reconciler`.
 - Execution timeout
   - Use `timeout` option (default 5000ms).
 While QuickJS `eval` runs synchronously, the guard catches long-running tasks that yield to event loop.
 Consider using separate worker/isolate if strict CPU time slicing is required.